DevToolLab

 What Is JSONata?
 Learn How to Query JSON Like a Pro

-The most basic feature of JSONata is the ability to navigate through JSON structures using path expressions:
+The most basic feature of JSONata is navigating through deeply nested JSON structures without worrying about undefined errors:

 JSON